-Bone conduction headphones are worn very differently with their “drivers” pressed against the cheek and/or jawbone of the listener.
+Bone conduction headphones are worn very differently, with their “drivers” pressed against the listener's cheek and/or jawbone.

-The shape of a typical pair of bone conduction headphones can be seen in the following Aftershokz Aeropex (link to check the price on Amazon):
+The shape of a typical pair of bone conduction headphones can be seen in the following Aftershokz Aeropex:

-Human hearing is made possible by the cochlea, a spiralled, hollow, fluid-filled conical chamber of bone in the inner ear.
+Human hearing is made possible by the cochlea.
+The cochlea is a spiralled, hollow, fluid-filled conical chamber of bone in the inner ear.

 The key component of the cochlea is the organ of Corti, which effectively acts as a transducer that converts mechanical wave energy (vibrations) into electrical energy (nerve impulses for the brain to observe as sound).
 The organ of Corti is distributed along the partition separating fluid chambers in the coiled tapered tube of the cochlea.